Objectives:

 Student Activity

-Students read background information about the Continental Congress and the creation of the Articles of Confederation as the nation’s first constitution, along with the lesson objectives and the full title “Articles of Confederation and Perpetual Union between the States.”
-They examine the title and consider key terms such as union, confederation, and perpetual, then respond to a collaborative wall prompt explaining what challenges might arise from trying to balance independence with unity or cooperation among the states.
+Students read background text introducing the Continental Congress, the ratification of the Articles of Confederation as the nation’s first constitution, and the lesson objectives.
+They examine the title “Articles of Confederation and Perpetual Union between the States” and respond to a prompt about challenges that might arise from trying to balance independence with unity or cooperation.

 Teacher Moves